heisenware/vrpc-js/docs/reference/remoteProtocol.md

 >
 > **NOTE 2**
 >
-> If VRPC is used for language binding use cases (i.e. not remotely), the last
+> If VRPC is used for language embedding use cases (i.e. not remotely), the last
 > two properties `i` (correlationId) and `s` (sender) are omitted from the call.
 >
 > **NOTE 3**